scottdware/panco/docs/docs.md

-  help        Help about any command objects     Commands to work with address, service, and tag objects policy      Commands to work with security, NAT and PBF policies userid      Commands to interact with user-id functions version     Version information for panco
+  help        Help about any command objects     Commands to work with address, service, and tag objects policy      Commands to work with security, NAT and PBF policies userid      Commands to interact with User-ID functions version     Version information for panco

 Flags: